-My first picture book, My Happy Sad Mummy, published by JoJo Publishing (‘books that make a difference’) and illustrated by award winning illustrator, Lucia Masciullo, was launched on the 6th November 2014.
-This unique book has been written in response to a need for quality children’s books about mental illness.
-It is the first in a ‘collection’ of such books to come.
+My first picture book, My Happy Sad Mummy, published by JoJo Publishing (Books that make a difference) and illustrated by award winning illustrator, Lucia Masciullo, was launched on the 6th November 2014.
+This unique book was written in response to a need for quality children’s books about mental illness.

 In November 2016, My Happy Sad Mummy won the Australian Association of Family Therapy Twenty-ninth Annual Awards for books published in 2015.

 In 2017, My Happy Sad Mummy was included in the NSW Premier Reading Challenge List.

 My latest non-fiction title, Let’s Grow Some Beans, published by MONDO Publishing, was released in the US in 2018.

 My second picture book, Together Things, about a father who has depression, will be published in 2020 by EK Books (Books with Heart on Issues that Matter).

 In 2017, I was highly commended for a Writers Victoria Write-ability Fellowship (for writers with disability).